AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 ...but I very quickly realized that this solution wasn't the best.
 For one, when I published [the source code](https://github.com/UW-UPL/people-counter-v2/blob/main/home-assistant/configuration.yaml) onto GitHub, some very funny students decided that they would manually simulate the POST requests and change the status of the doors to be inaccurate.
 That's what I get for leaving the endpoint unsecured![^3]

 I eventually learned that Home Assistant provides a [RESTful API](https://developers.home-assistant.io/docs/api/rest/) directly alongside the web dashboard.
-All it took was appending an `/api/` route to the HA URL.
+If I set that up, I would be able to query the instance for the states of the connected devices.[^4] All it took was appending an `/api/` route to the HA URL.
 I could just use that!

 The API has all of its routes authenticated with a bearer token (to most likely mirror the permissions of the frontend, which requires a user login before showing any data).
 Given that I wanted to display the door status on the UPL's page, I realized the potential danger in shipping the bearer token with the site.
 Any crafty user could take it and access any other route on Home Assistant's API.
 Given the level of information and control available on HA instances, this could be disastrous.